Deadpool (video game): Plot

-After regenerating, Deadpool awakens to see X-Men members Wolverine, Rogue, Psylocke, and Domino, who reveal they are trying to foil Sinister's plot to conquer the world with his army of clones.
-Joining them, Deadpool flies the Blackbird to Genosha, Sinister's hideout, but crashes the plane.
-The X-Men remain out cold, despite Deadpool's comedic attempts to slap Wolverine awake.
+After regenerating, Deadpool awakens to see X-Men members Wolverine, Rogue, Psylocke, and Domino, who are trying to foil Sinister's plot to conquer the world with his army of clones.
+Joining them, Deadpool flies the Blackbird to Genosha but crashes the plane, leaving the X-Men unconscious.
+Deadpool repeatedly slaps Wolverine to wake him up but fails, so he goes forward on his own.
 While wandering through Genosha, Deadpool runs into Cable, who has come from the future to ensure that Sinister's plan does not succeed, as it will inadvertently destroy the world.
-However, a bored Deadpool ends the conversation by shooting himself in the head.
-He awakens later to find a note from Cable urging him to hurry or he'll miss an "incredibly large-breasted" fangirl.
-This motivates Deadpool to regroup with Cable, only to learn there is no fangirl.
-After Cable explains that a security tower is broadcasting a signal to keep the X-Men unconscious, Deadpool infiltrates it and discovers Sinister wired into it.
-Messing with the controls, Deadpool blows up the tower and kills Sinister, only to learn from Cable that it was just a clone.
+However, Deadpool finds Cable's conversation boring and shoots himself in the head.
+He awakens later to find a note from Cable urging him to hurry or he will miss an "incredibly large-breasted" fangirl.
+This motivates Deadpool to regroup with Cable, only to learn there is no fangirl after Deadpool mistakes Cable for "her" and ends up getting punched by him.
+After Cable explains that Sinister is in a nearby security tower broadcasting a signal to keep the X-Men unconscious, Deadpool decides to infiltrate it to deal with Sinister, despite Cable's protests.
+After fighting off an army of clones, Cable returns to the future and Deadpool heads up the tower, where he discovers Sinister wired into it and electrocutes him by messing with the controls.
+In the act, Deadpool destroys the tower and kills Sinister, only to learn from Cable that it was just a clone.
+Cable convinces Deadpool to take the situation seriously by telling him that his favorite taco restaurant will be destroyed along with the rest of the world if Sinister is not stopped.

-Cable convinces Deadpool to help by telling him that his favorite taco restaurant will be destroyed along with the rest of the world if Sinister isn't stopped.
-Deadpool reconfigures a Sentinel boot into a flying machine to take him to Magneto's citadel, only to crash into Rogue in mid-air.
+With Cable's help and after finding a few more spare parts, Deadpool reconfigures a Sentinel boot into a flying machine to take him to Magneto's citadel, only to crash into Rogue in mid-air.
 The pair land in an abandoned mutant prison where Blockbuster kidnaps Rogue, prompting Deadpool to try and save her while planning to seduce her.
-He briefly abandons his quest upon spotting Sinister, whom he kills, only to learn it was another clone.
-Eventually, Deadpool kills Blockbuster and rescues Rogue, who absorbs his regenerating powers via kissing to heal herself, leaving Deadpool temporarily weakened.

-As Rogue battles Sinister's incoming soldiers, Deadpool is briefly killed when his dog, Mr. Shuggums, brings a grenade he threw back to him, and is reunited with his lover Death.
+Along the way, he encounters an unfinished part of the game and has Peter use money from Wade's account to patch it.
+He then envisions a pool party with several hot girls and Rogue as the host, but eventually snaps out of it.
+Then he finds Rogue in an arena and plants bombs to save her, but then briefly abandons his quest upon spotting Sinister, whom he kills.
+He posts his kill to Cable on the internet, only to learn it was another clone.
+Deadpool then infiltrates the arena, where he kills Blockbuster and rescues Rogue, who absorbs his regenerating powers via kissing to heal herself, leaving Deadpool temporarily weakened.
+As Rogue battles Sinister's incoming soldiers, Deadpool is briefly killed when his dog, Mr. Shuggums, retrieves a grenade he threw back to him, and is reunited with his lover Death.
 She reveals that Sinister has been exhuming mutant bodies to obtain their unique DNA, and asks for Deadpool's help in retrieving the mutant's suffering souls so that they could pass on peacefully.
 Coming back to life, Deadpool finds himself in Genosha's catacombs, where he must help Cable kill Sinister's soldiers before going on a spirit quest to retrieve the souls for death.
 Once he succeeds, the catacombs cave-in, foiling Sinister's plan.